covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/DeviceService/Methods/ImportDevicesExcel Method.md

 *eMode*
 :   The import mode can be a combination of the XPProcImportMode enum and controls the import action (input parameter, optional):
-    â¢ eCreateMode = 1: The import creates only missing device tags
+    '¢ eCreateMode = 1: The import creates only missing device tags
-    â¢ eChangeMode = 2: The import changes only existing device tag
+    '¢ eChangeMode = 2: The import changes only existing device tag
-    â¢ eDeleteMode = 4: The import deletes only unnecessary existing device tags
+    '¢ eDeleteMode = 4: The import deletes only unnecessary existing device tags

 #### Return Value